helikulomaa/helikulomaa/README.md

 My name is Heli Kulomaa and I am a Finnish Information technology student.
 I have studied software development in Careeria vocational education school and currently studying sofware development and development of digital services in Haaga-Helia university of applied sciences.

 I am a career changer and I have a Master's degree in education.
-Currently I work in a university of applied science where I'm working around online learning and digipedagogical solutions.
+Currently I work in a university of applied science where I'm my days consist of all kinds of things related to online learning and digipedagogical solutions.